tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 ** **Cardinalities** and **constraints** should be labelled for all diagrams **

 *a) Derive the relationship between farmer and greenhouse.*
-- Binary Relationship - One to many
+- Binary Relationship - One to many - Mandatory
 *b) Derive the relationship between greenhouse and greenhouse section.
 Is this a strong or weak relationship?*
--
+- Weak
 *c) Derive the relationship between greenhouse section and fruit.*

 *d) Fill in the remaining relationships that you have identified in the business rules.*